olcf/olcf-user-docs/systems/summit_user_guide.rst

 compute pipelines busy.)

 By default, Nsight Compute will collect this performance data for every kernel in your application.
-This will take a long time in a real application.
+This will take a long time in a real-world application.
 It is recommended that you identify a specific kernel to profile and then use the ``-k`` argument to just profile that kernel.
 (If you don't know the name of your kernel, use ``nsys`` to obtain that.
 The flag will pattern match on any substring of the kernel name.)
 You can also use the ``-s`` option to skip some number of kernel calls and the ``-c`` option to specify how many invocations of that kernel you want to profile.

 If you want to collect information on just a specific performance measurement, for example the number of bytes written to DRAM, you can do so with the